 Want to further explore rural physician training?

-At www.traindocsrural.org, you’ll learn about the advantages of residency training in a rural place.
-Read and listen to first-hand accounts from RTT residents and find out why they’ve chosen a rurally located residency program.
+At the Rural Training Track Collaborative homepage you will learn about the advantages of residency training in a rural place.
+Read and listen to first-hand accounts from RTT residents and find out why they have chosen a rurally located residency program.

 Review the eligibility criteria (PDF) for the Baraboo Family Medicine residency program.